 8/11/1308, Exemption, for life, for William de Monte Acuto in respect of his dwelling-house at Hide, co.
 Hertford, from livery of stewards, … (S) CPRs.

-1/26/1313, Commission to … take thirty of the greater and better ships, … to levy footmen well armed … may be ready and prepared in the port of Sandwich … to set out on the king’s service in the train of William de Monte Acuto … (S) CPRs.
+1/26/1313, Commission to … take 30 of the greater and better ships, … to levy footmen well armed … may be ready and prepared in the port of Sandwich … to set out on the king’s service in the train of William de Monte Acuto … (S) CPRs.
 [Preparations for the King & Queen to visit France.]

 1314, William served in Scotland in the king’s army.
 (S) CPRs.